im-shafiqurrehman/im-shafiqurrehman/README.md

 Lahore, Pakistan · 2+ years building and shipping production systems

 I build backend services and take them all the way to production: API design, containers, automated tests, CI/CD pipelines, AWS.
-Most recently a real-time fraud detection API that serves an XGBoost model through FastAPI on EC2.
-Before that I spent six months training and evaluating LLMs at Turing, and I've been teaching algorithms to 300+ students at Dev Weekends for fifteen months.
+Most recently, a real-time fraud detection API that serves an XGBoost model through FastAPI on EC2.
+Before that, I spent six months training and evaluating LLMs at Turing, and I've been teaching algorithms to 300+ students at Dev Weekends for fifteen months.